Zlatá labuť: Synopsis

 Bára Veselá is constantly pursued by bad luck and is on the run from the law.
 By chance, she unwillingly becomes a salesperson for the fashion department at the newly opened department store, Zlatá labuť (Golden Swan).
 This store is a magnificent palace of luxury and is a new modern landmark in the center of Prague.
 The store holds a rich history behind its opulent storefronts.
 It is March 15, 1939, and German occupation forces are invading the Czechoslovak state.
 Zlatá labuť is ruled by the Kučera family led by uncompromising patriarch of the family Rudolf.
 His wife Božena provides the calm strength of the family.
 They have a daughter and two sons.
-The oldest is Rudolf jr. who is confined to a wheelchair after polio while the youngest is Petr.
+The oldest is Rudolf jr. who is a wheelchair user after polio, while the youngest is Petr.
 Petr is a somewhat troubled family rebel who finds liking in Bára.
 However, their sister Irena is an intriguer and lover of luxury and power.
 She lives in an estranged relationship with her husband Lukáš.
 Irena is decided to fight for the leadership of the family clan.